Harriet Tubman's birthplace

 After a few years, she lived on the Brodess farm with her mother and siblings.
 In the early 1840s, her father was emancipated and received 10 acres of land following Anthony Johnson's death.
 She was married in 1844 to John Tubman, at the same time, she changed her given name, becoming Harriet Tubman.
 Realizing she was to be sold following her enslaver's death, Tubman escaped in 1849, when she was 27 years of age.
 A conductor on the Underground Railroad, she made 13 return trips over 10 years to lead her parents, siblings, and friends to freedom.

 In March 2021, archaeologists excavated what they determined to be the site of Ben Ross's cabin.
-They found artifacts from the 1800s, including broken dish ware, glass, a button, and nails.
+They found artifacts from the 1800s, including broken dishware, glass, a button, and nails.
 In April 2021, it was said that the site was to be added to the Harriet Tubman Underground Railroad Scenic Byway.
 It is a scenic drive with more than 30 stops over 125 miles.